Find Your Travel Spark

 8. Beacon Hill and Acorn Street

 It is especially useful for soft-open dates that may turn into dinner or drinks later if the mood deserves it.
 Boston likes to let romance build gradually.
-This neighborhood understands that perfectly.
+This neighborhood understands that perfectly, and it rewards travelers who prefer atmosphere over spectacle.

 9. Fenway Rooftops and Cocktail Bars